bob-606/5.easa.fi/README.md

 ## 160. Which answer describes the term "adverse yaw momentum"?
-Which answer describes the term "adverse yaw momentum"?
 - A yawing momentum in the same direction as the rolling momentum
 - ***A yawing momentum opposite to the direction of the rolling momentum***
 - A rotation momentum around the longitudinal axis opposite to the aileron deflection